NBA TV Philippines

 NBA TV Philippines is a Philippine pay television sports-oriented network owned by MediaQuest Holdings through its subsidiary Cignal TV.
-The channel is a joint venture between Cignal and NBA TV and is a live simulcast broadcast of NBA TV, the league's dedicated channel in the United States.
+The channel is a joint venture between Cignal and NBA TV and is a live simulcast broadcast of the international feed of NBA TV, the league's dedicated channel in the United States.

 Features

 NBA TV Philippines is the sister channel of One Sports, One Sports+, PBA Rush, and UAAP Varsity Channel, but the channel is slated to air more games and NBA-content than its sister channel via TV5 and RPTV (free TV partner).